mtchavez/blog.el-chavez.me/content/posts/appreciations-in-the-workplace.md

 just added to the noise with the over appreciation of small or common things.

 Another common negative effect is forcing or requiring appreciations onto the team.
-This can end up leaving some members feel like it is just another part of the job requirements and I have seen the appreciations end up being less genuine and more run of the mill.
+This can end up leaving some members feeling like it is just another part of the job requirements and I have seen the appreciations end up being less genuine and more run of the mill.
 This cheapens the purpose of doing appreciations in the first place and others will pick up on this quickly.